Date of Award:

 Abstract

-The geopolitical significance of Pakistan in the Global War on Terror has led to multiple instances of the US acting in an extra-territorial manner.
-Repeated territorial intrusion by the US strains US-Pakistan relations because extra-territoriality is viewed as a violation of Pakistan’s sovereignty.
-This study analyzes Pakistani-English political cartoons to examine the ways the US extra-territoriality is represented.
+The significance of Pakistan as an international state cannot be downplayed.
+Not only is Pakistan the first Islamic state to develop its nuclear power, but Pakistan has served as an important geostrategic state to the US on several occasions.
+The US-Pakistan geopolitical relationship was most vividly highlighted during the final years of the Cold War; and has reemerged again in the Global War on Terror.
+This thesis will examine Pakistani-English political cartoons to examine the way US extra-territoriality is represented visually.
 Approximately 2940 political cartoons are collected from four Pakistani-English newspapers: Dawn, The Express Tribune, The Nation, and The News.
-Wallerstein’s world-system theory provides the theoretical backdrop to demonstrate the explicit (military) and implicit (economic, cultural, and political/diplomatic) means a hegemonic-core power can act extra-territorially towards a state in the periphery.
-A combination of content analysis and social semiotic analysis methodologies is used.
-Content analysis reveals a total of 323 US-related political cartoons that are classified into themes of economic, cultural, military, and political/diplomatic depictions in political cartoons.
-A visual social semiotic analysis deconstructs the visual rhetoric of extra-territoriality as expressed in the various themed political cartoons.
+A combination of content analysis and social semiotic analysis methodologies was applied to examine the visual rhetoric of extra-territoriality.
+Content analysis reveals a total of 323 US-related political cartoons, which are then classified into themes of economic, cultural, military, and political/diplomatic.
+A visual social semiotic analysis deconstructs the way extra-territoriality appears in the political cartoons.
 The outcome of these two methodologies provides a holistic illustration of the ways US extra-territoriality in a sovereign but periphery state like Pakistan is viewed.

 Checksum